zhaoyul/aposd-vs-clean-code/README.md

 It will be very difficult for me to force myself to throw away all that work.

->**UB:** We all write bad code at the start.
-The discipline of TDD gives us the opportunity and the safety to continuously clean it.
-Design insights arise from those kinds of cleaning activities.
-The discipline of refactoring allows bad designs to be transformed, one step at a time, into better designs.

-> The fears that you have expressed simply do not materialize in my, rather long experience, with the discipline.

 It's easy for a developer to believe they are doing TDD correctly while working entirely tactically, layering on hack after hack with an occasional minor refactor, without ever thinking about the overall design.

->**UB:** Only a developer who has not studied TDD would ever behave that way.

 I believe that the bundling approach is superior to TDD because it focuses the development process around design: design first, then code, then write